Southland Global Pte Ltd

 This indicator is disabled as the company does not operate rubber plantations.

 The company makes this commitment through the GPSNR Policy Framework.
 Full points have therefore been awarded on the basis of the company's alignment with GPSNR Policy Components that fully meet the SPOTT indicator criteria.
-The company's own reporting commits suppliers to no planting on peat of any depth.
+The company also commits its supplier to conduct HCV assessments in its own reporting.

 This indicator is disabled as the company does not operate rubber plantations.